 My brother and I just recently submitted our father's name to be engraved on the Honor Roll of Veterans at the Tuscaloosa Veteran's Memorial Park.
 We're proud of his service to our country, which allows me the freedom to sit at this computer, post photos, and write my thoughts for the world to see.

-Rebecca Todd Minder is the Digital Media Editor for Alabama Heritage magazine.
+Rebecca Todd Minder is the Director of Alabama Heritage magazine.
 This is republished with permission from Rebecca's personal blogpost.